geosolutions-it/doc-drdsi/source/install/install_ckan_otherext_provbz.rst

 3. Add `status_reports` to plugins. **Note** Order of entries matters.
 This plugin should be placed **before** `report` plugin.::

     ckan.plugins = .. status_reports report

+.. warning:: Make sure that the provbz plugin is placed just after these reports plugins in the list

 4. Restart CKAN